 ‘Zoom’ in Mnemosyne: All the Occurrences

-The attempt of this study, at this preliminary stage, is to gather all the occurrences and to provide an example of a method that requires further and intensive work on the individual images of the Atlas.
-Whenever possible, an attempt was made to cross-reference Mnemosyne panels with the corpus of Warburg's published writings.
-The scholar’s precise textual descriptions of specific artifacts are effective tools in deciphering the value of the images in the panels’ economy.
-The possibility of crossing these two universes is an extremely important tool for the theorization of Aby Warburg’s compositional strategies, sealing the “alchemical marriage” conceived by Kurt Forster:
+At this preliminary stage, the attempt of this study, is to gather all the occurrences and to provide an example of a method that requires further and intensive work on the individual images of the Atlas.
+Whenever possible, an attempt has been made to cross-reference Mnemosyne panels with the corpus of Warburg's published writings.
+Warburg’s precise textual descriptions of specific artifacts are effective tools in deciphering the value of the images in the panels’ economy.
+The possibility of crossing these two universes is an extremely important tool for the theorisation of Aby Warburg’s compositional strategies, thus sealing the “alchemical marriage” conceived by Kurt Forster: